kuuueee/CALHAMER/README.md

 Example: !order Fall-1901 Army Par -> Pic, Fleet Eng -> Iri, etc.. please send orders from your designated country channel.

-phase
+## ADMIN COMMANDS

-Description: ------Admin Command------
+### phase

-Allows the game master to advance to the next season, or reset to the first season
+Description: Allows the game master to advance to the next season, or reset to the first season
-Usage: !phase  season to advance submissions one season !phase reset to reset the current season to Fall_1901
+Usage: !phase  season to advance submissions one season

-reset-submission
+       !phase reset to reset the current season to Fall_1901

-Description: ------Admin Command------
+### reset-submission

-Resets the submission status of all countries for the current year
+Description: Resets the submission status of all countries for the current year
 Usage: !reset-submission